Naptwen/linear-non-linear-optimization-analysis/version 13/Readme.md

 - #Eigen decomposition = to find eigen vector
 - #Inverse Matrix

+#problem
+when obtaining eigenvectors by using rref it has problem by the real number diff with float value

 - Equation solving algorithm
 - #reading and converting equation = to convert equation for readable
 - #post fix algorithm = to order for calculating